Testicular cancer risks and causes

 A combined analysis of published studies has shown that men with HIV or AIDS have an increased risk of testicular cancer.

 Testicular cancer is more common in some racial and social groups.
-Five times as many white men as black men in the United States get testicular cancer.
 In the UK, a study has shown that white men have a higher risk of testicular cancer than men from other ethnic groups.
 We do not know why this is.